-Las Vegas Shooter Confirmed Dead & Here's Everything We Know
+The Las Vegas Shooter Is Confirmed Dead & Here's What We Know About The Attack

 The shooter in the Las Vegas attack that killed at least 50 and wounded at least another 400 is confirmed to be dead, according to the Associated Press.
 The Las Vegas shooter reportedly shot down at people attending the Route 91 Harvest Festival in Las Vegas, Nevada, on Sunday, Oct.
 1 from a room at the nearby Mandalay Bay Resort and Casino.
 The shooter reportedly checked into the room three days before the attack.

 UPDATE: Las Vegas Police Department Sheriff Joe Lombardo has confirmed that at least 58 people were killed and over 515 were injured in the shooting.
 The shooter has also been confirmed dead and is not believed to have a connection to any terrorist group.

 EARLIER: According to The New York Times, SWAT teams were sent to the gunman's hotel room shortly before midnight on Sunday, Oct.
 1 and found the victim dead, apparently from a self-inflicted gunshot wound.

 Authorities said the shooter had as many as 10 guns on hand for the massacre, including rifles.
 Clark County Sheriff Joseph Lombardo said the tragedy was a "lone wolf" attack and there was "no credible threat" to other public venues around the United States.
 He also said,

 What we are going to try to do, as best we can, is to get our first responders back on their feet and responding and conducting a proper investigation to ensure that we have the safety of this community at heart.

 Police say the gunman was the only shooter, but there is also a female person of interest in the case, who is believed to be the shooter's "roommate."